-Sockets are only available for paid apps, and traffic from sockets is billed as outgoing bandwidth.
-Sockets are also limited by daily and per minute (burst) quotas.
+Traffic from sockets is billed as outgoing bandwidth.
 Async IO (such as Twisted in Python) is not supported.
 App Engine supports the standard Python socket module API for outbound sockets only.
 You simply import the standard socket library using the following statement:

 Libraries that import